-38. Some 42% of the population live in urban areas (2004), substantially up from 29% in 1995 and 20% in 1980.
+Some 42% of the population live in urban areas (2004), substantially up from 29% in 1995 and 20% in 1980.
 Urbanisation has been increasing at the rate of 3.5% per annum on average (1990-2005).
 The urban population is projected to reach 60% by 2020.
 The rural population peaked in 1995 at 851 million and has declined to 754 million in 2004.
 However, rural employment has remained relatively stable at around 67% of total employment in China.
 Employment in primary industry has fallen consistently since 1990, when it comprised 60% of total employment, to below 50% in 2004.
 Millions of rural workers have transferred from agriculture, animal husbandry and fisheries to secondary and tertiary industries.
-Employment in rural township enterprises expanded from 30 million in 1980 to 169 million in 2000 (including employees of rural individually- and privately-owned enterprises).
-The rate of urbanisation has been slower than the release of surplus rural workers, while the rate of urban jobs growth has not kept pace with urban population growth.
-It has been estimated that around half of all urban employment occurs in the informal sector of the economy that lacks provisions for social security and normally involves lower wages.
+Employment in rural township enterprises expanded from 30 million in 1980 to 169 million in 2000 (including employees of rural individually- and privately-owned enterprises) (Yanzhong, 2003).
+The rate of urbanisation has been slower than the release of surplus rural workers. while the rate of urban jobs growth has not kept pace with urban population growth.
+It has been estimated that around half of all urban employment occurs in the informal sector of the economy that lacks provisions for social security and normally involves lower wages (Zhang, 2006).

-39. The labour force in 2005 totalled 752 million, representing nearly 90% of the population.
+The labour force in 2005 totalled 752 million.
 The official unemployment rate is of the order of 4.2% (2004).
 However unofficial estimates put the rate at 8-10% in urban areas, where the Country Background Report notes there were as many as 24 million unemployed job seekers in 2004.
 Higher rates of unemployment and under-employment are to be found in rural areas.
 The unemployment problems reflect the flow of new entrants onto the labour market along with displacements from agriculture and from state-owned enterprises and town and village enterprises.
-The flow of an increasing number of tertiary educated graduates into these labour markets has seen a rise in unemployment and under-employment of graduates shortly after completing their studies, with the rates varying according to level of qualification.
-In 2005 the employment rate for Higher Vocational graduates was 62%, whereas the Undergraduate employment rate was 81.7% and the Postgraduate employment rate 91.9%.
+The flow of an increasing number of tertiary educated graduates into these labour markets has seen a rise in unemployment and underemployment of graduates shortly after completing their studies, with the rates varying according to level of qualification.
+In 2005 the employment rate for higher vocational graduates was 62%, whereas the undergraduate employment rate 91.9%.
 The Review Team was advised that the overall graduate employment rate had fallen to 70% in 2006.

-40. Regional economic disparities have been widening since 1990, whether measured by coefficients of variation of GDP per capita and per worker, or Gini coefficients of GDP per capita and per worker.
+Regional economic disparities have been widening since 1990, whether measured by coefficients of variation of GDP per capita and per worker, or Gini coefficients of GDP per capita and per worker (Lin and Liu, 2006).
 In 2005, the per capita disposable income of urban households was reported as RMB 10 493 while that of rural households was RMB 3 255.
-As shown in Table 2, the ratio of the highest to the lowest GDP per capita was 10.5:1 in 2004.
-The World Bank has estimated that some 152 million people (11.5% of the population), mostly in the rural areas of lagging inland provinces, still live in poverty, on consumption of less that US\$ 1 a day.
+As shown in Table 2.2, the ratio of the highest to the lowest GDP per capita was 10.5:1 in 2004.
+The World Bank has estimated that some 152 million people (11.5% of the population), mostly in the rural areas of lagging inland provinces, still live in poverty, on consumption of less that US\$ 1 a day (World Bank, 2004).
 The Gini index has risen to 0.5.
-China's richest 10% had disposable income 11.8
+China's richest 10% had disposable income 11.8 times that of the lowest 10% at the end of the first quarter 2005.
+However, disposable income for the lowest 10% rose 7.5% from the first quarter of 2004 to 755 Yuan.
+So while the income relativities are widening there is an overall improvement in incomes in absolute terms.